 FAQs

-What's different about Classical Five-Element Acupuncture (CF-EA)?
+What's different about Classical Five-Element Acupuncture (compared to other acupuncture styles)?

 Most people are surprised to learn that Classical Five-Element Acupuncturists do not generally leave needles placed in the body for a period of time and also do not leave the room during a treatment.
-Needling technique, the application of the herb moxa (artemesia plant), and time spent with each person tend to set our identity apart from other acupuncture styles.
-CF-EA is rooted in some of the earliest classics of Chinese Medicine as a whole.
+Needling technique, the application of the herb moxa (artemesia plant), and time spent with each person tend to set our identity apart from modern acupuncture styles.
+It is rooted in some of the earliest classics of Chinese Medicine as a whole.
 It honors the values of a time when all life and the world were held with great respect and understanding, when Nature led the teachings and the example for how to conduct our lives.

 What can I expect after I set up my first acupuncture appointment?